Trust Grade Methodology

-Every letter grade you see on Howsociable is derived deterministically from cited signals.
+Every letter grade you see on HowSociable is derived deterministically from cited signals.
 No editor tweaks the score by hand.
 This page documents the exact formula — what feeds in, how each source is weighted, and where the letter-grade thresholds sit.

 A “trust signal” is a single externally-verifiable data point — a Trustpilot aggregate, a Reddit thread, a BBB complaint count, a news article, or a result from our own 30-day test.
 Every signal an editor records has: